lava/challenges/README.md

 Areas: Compilers, ABI

 Estimated difficulty: 5/10 - 10/10, depending on how many other features the programming language will have and the choice of algorithms.

+## Fractional arrays

+Compose a proposal to include fractional arrays into the ISO C++ standard.

+    int arr[3.5]; // accessing the upper 16 bits of arr[3] results in undefined behaviour std::fill(arr[1.3], arr[1.6], 1); // set the middle bits of arr[1] to 1

+Do not actually propose this to the committee.
+Bonus points for a sample implementation.

+Estimated difficulty: 5/10

+Areas: Technical Writing, ABI